 Join me in discovering a selection of wineries producing some great Arizona wine.

-Aridus Wine Company: Scott and Joan Dahmer purchased 40 acres in Wilcox in 2009 and started their winery in 2012.
+Aridus Wine Company: Scott and Joan Dahmer purchased 40 acres in Willcox in 2009 and started their winery in 2012.
 The 28 acres of vineyards consist of a mixture of loess and volcanic soils.
 With winemaker Lisa Strid at the helm, the winery produces about 3500 cases of wine.

 Lisa feels that the process of winemaking revolves around a cycle, and along the way, there are surprises and challenges with each harvest, giving every vintage its unique character.
 Wines favorites: Sauvignon Blanc and Graciano.

 Caduceus Cellars and Merkin Vineyards: Many know Maynard Keenan from his rock band, but others know his quiet side, that of a winemaker.
 His musical background inspired him to create the music of wine.
-Merkin Vineyards and Caduceus Cellars are located in the Verde Valley, with vineyards both in the Verde Valley and Wilcox.
+Merkin Vineyards and Caduceus Cellars are located in the Verde Valley, with vineyards both in the Verde Valley and Willcox.
 Here Maynard specializes in Italian and Spanish varieties.
 Wines favorites: Caduceus Mourvédre and the Merkin Jane Pink created from Monastrell.

 Callaghan Vineyards: Kent Callaghan started his winery in the 1990s.
 He is considered one of the pioneers of Arizona wine and a mentor for many of the newer wineries.
 Today he cultivates 25 acres of grapes on his Buena Suerte Vineyard in the Sonoita region.
 The focus Spanish and Rhone blends.
 Kent likens the terroir of his vineyard to a mini Paso Robles on the Eastside.
 Wine favorites: Claire’s, a combination of primarily Mourévedre, Graciano, and Petit Verdot.